 Upon receipt of a report of prohibited conduct, the University will provide reasonable and appropriate interim measures designed to preserve the complainant's educational experience; protect the complainant during an investigation; address safety concerns for the broader University community; maintain the integrity of the investigative and/or resolution process; and deter retaliation.
 These measures may be remedial (measures designed to maintain continued access to educational opportunities) or protective (involving a restrictive action against a respondent).
 Interim remedial measures may include:

-- Access to counseling and medical services - Assistance in obtaining a sexual assault forensic examination - Assistance in arranging rescheduling of exams and assignments and extensions of deadlines - Academic supports - Assistance in requesting long-term academic accommodations through the Office of Access and Learning Accommodation, if the complainant qualifies as an individual with a disability - Change in the complainant's class schedule, including the ability to transfer course sections or withdraw from a course - Change in the complainant's University work schedule or job assignment - Change in the complainant's campus housing - Assistance navigating off campus housing concerns - Escort and other safety planning steps - Imposition of a "no contact directive," an administrative remedy designed to curtail contact and communications between two or more individuals - Voluntary leave of absence - Referral to resources which can assist in obtaining a protective order under Texas law - Referral to resources which can assist with any financial aid, visa, or immigration concerns - Any other remedial measure that can be used to achieve the goals of this policy.
+- Access to counseling and medical services - Assistance in obtaining a sexual assault forensic examination - Assistance in arranging rescheduling of exams and assignments and extensions of deadlines - Academic supports - Assistance in requesting long-term academic accommodations through the Office of Access and Learning Accommodation, if the complainant qualifies as an individual with a disability - Change in the complainant's class schedule, including the ability to transfer course sections or withdraw from a course - In a matter in which sexual assault has been alleged, allow either a complainant or a respondent to drop a class in which both parties are enrolled in the same section - Change in the complainant's University work schedule or job assignment - Change in the complainant's campus housing - Assistance navigating off campus housing concerns - Escort and other safety planning steps - Imposition of a "no contact directive," an administrative remedy designed to curtail contact and communications between two or more individuals - Voluntary leave of absence - Referral to resources which can assist in obtaining a protective order under Texas law

+- Referral to resources which can assist with any financial aid, visa, or immigration concerns - Any other remedial measure that can be used to achieve the goals of this policy.